arengu/forms-js-sdk/README.md

 # Arengu Forms JavaScript SDK
-Embed ours forms easily into your website with our JavaScript SDK.
+Embed our forms easily into your website with our JavaScript SDK.

 ## Getting started
-On the first hand, paste this snippet into the `head` tag of your website:
+To get started, paste this snippet into the `head` tag of your website:

 ```html
 <script async src="https://sdk.arengu.com/forms.js"></script>